-Digital communications are also covered by this requirement, and the black triangle symbol should be located adjacent to the first mention of the product as this is likely to be considered the most prominent display of the name of the product.
-The size must be such that it is easily noticed.
+Digital materials are also covered by this requirement, and the black triangle symbol should be located adjacent to the first mention of the product as this is likely to be considered the most prominent display of the name of the product.
+The size and location must be such that it is easily noticed.